-We study the impact of generative AI in the customer service industry, an area with one the highest surveyed rates of AI adoption.\footnote{For instance, of the businesses that report using AI, 22 percent use AI in their customer service centers \citep{chui_global_2021}.} Customer support interactions are important for maintaining a company's reputation and building strong customer relationships, yet as in many industries, there is substantial variation in worker productivity \citep{berg2018, syverson2011}.
+We study the impact of generative AI in the customer service industry, an area with one of the highest surveyed rates of AI adoption.\footnote{For instance, of the businesses that report using AI, 22\% use AI in their customer service centers \citep{chui_global_2021}.} Customer support interactions play a crucial role in building strong customer relationships and company reputation; however, as in many industries, there is substantial variation in worker productivity \citep{berg2018, syverson2011}.

-Newer workers are also often less productive and require significant training.
-At the same time, turnover is high: industry estimates suggest that 60 percent of agents in contact centers\footnote{The term ``contact center'' updates the term ``call center,'' to reflect the fact that a growing proportion of customer service contacts no longer involve phone calls.} leave each year, costing firms \$10,000 to \$20,000 dollars per agent \citep{buesing_customer_2020, gretzBoostingContactcenterPerformance2018}.
-To address these workforce challenges, the average supervisor spends at least 20 hours per week coaching lower-performing agents \citep{berg2018}.
-Faced with variable productivity, high turnover, and high training costs, firms are increasingly turning toward AI tools \citep{chui_global_2021}.
+Newer workers require significant training and take time to become more productive.
+At the same time, turnover is high: industry estimates suggest that 60\% of agents in contact centers leave each year, costing firms \$10,000 to \$20,000 dollars per agent \citep{buesing_customer_2020, gretzBoostingContactcenterPerformance2018}.
+To address these workforce challenges, the average supervisor spends at least 20 hours per week coaching agents with lower performance \citep{berg2018}.
+Faced with variable productivity, high turnover, and high training costs, firms are increasingly turning to AI tools \citep{chui_global_2021}.